B0realian/B0realian.github.io/_posts/2024-12-06-Arcade-Flight-Sim.markdown

 In UE, there are a lot of finished functions for AI that are obviously far superior to this.
 The point was to write my own code, however short on time I was.
 For what it's worth, I consider this alright if taking into account that it was my first enemy AI and that I only had a week to cobble the whole enemy class together.
+As it is, the enemy will detect the player when within a certain distance, aim for you and fire, until you get too close at which point the enemy will try to veer away.
+If damaged to the point that it leaves a smoke trail, it will try to avoid combat altogether.

 ![Stupid AI!](img/portfolio/ArcadeFlight/AFS_AI.gif "Only way to win is to make stupid AI, right?")